vele616/monorepo/packages/jobboard/website/content/jobs/senior-customer-success-manager-latin-america-time-doctor-RNfYA.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/time-doctor"
 companyWebsite: "https://www.timedoctor.com/"
-summary: "If you have 5+ years of strategic customer success or account management experience, Time-doctor has a job opening for a senior customer success manager"
+summary: "If you have 5+ years of strategic customer success or account management experience, Time Doctor has a job opening for a Senior Customer Success Manager"
 summaryBackup: "Love #management, #marketing, #sales?
 Check out this job post!"
-featured: 20
+featured: 11
 ---

 ## About the Role